NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 GoSOVA

 GoSOVA was formed in 2013 to expand the reach of MBC to aggressively engage U.S. west coast businesses, corporate site selection consultants, and professional industry associations on the benefits of expanding to Southern Virginia.
-MBC opened a marketing office in Santa Clara, California and hired a full time economic development professional to help market Southern Virginia and our various partners to technology companies in the San Francisco Bay Area.
-The initiative was successful at creating a few R&D pilot projects with west coast companies and our southern Virginia organizations.
-The GoSOVA initiative was also successful at cementing some long-term relationships with technology companies on the west coast that we still work with to this day.
+MBC opened a marketing office in Santa Clara, California and hired a full-time economic development professional to help market Southern Virginia and various partners to technology companies in the San Francisco Bay Area.
+The initiative, which completed in 2017, was successful at creating a few R&D pilot projects with west coast companies and southern Virginia organizations, and it cemented some long-term relationships with technology companies on the west coast.

 MBC Towers

-In June 2015, MBC acquired the Tower Services Division of Gamewood Technology Group and established a new wholly owned subsidiary, MBC Towers, Inc, in an effort to meet the need for more fiber-fed towers to meet the growing demand for cellular and wireless broadband.
-MBC Towers was sold to some local investors in 2017.
+In June 2015, MBC acquired the Tower Services Division of Gamewood Technology Group and established a new wholly owned subsidiary, MBC Towers, Inc, to meet the growing demand for cellular and wireless broadband through more fiber-fed towers.
+MBC Towers was sold to local investors in 2017.

 IT Academy at SVHEC

 MBC worked with Microsoft and the leadership of the Southern Virginia Higher Education Center (SVHEC) to create the IT Academy, which opened in August 2015.
-Students of the IT Academy are immersed in a curriculum that allows them to test for and receive CompTIA certification in A+, Network+, and Server+, preparing them with industry specific skills needed to succeed in the IT field and support our existing data center industry.
+Students of the IT Academy are immersed in a curriculum that allows them to test for and receive multiple CompTIA, cloud administration, and other industry IT certifications, preparing them with industry specific skills needed to succeed in the IT field and support the existing data center industry in Southern Virginia.

 Invest Southern Virginia

-As an outgrowth of the GoSOVA initiative, MBC reinvested in economic development initiatives and formed the brand Invest Southern Virginia in 2017.
-This brand was created in coordination with SolskenPR, a California based Marketing and Public Relations company who have a great deal of experience working with technology companies.
-The Invest Southern Virginia concept is an economic development initiative designed to attract growing technology, data center and advanced manufacturing companies in the US, United Kingdom and Europe to expand and locate to Southern Virginia.
-Working in partnership with local and regional economic development leaders, Invest Southern Virginia markets the region to prospective national and international companies seeking a premiere east coast location with a specifically trained workforce, pro-business environment and connected infrastructure.
+As an outgrowth of the GoSOVA initiative, MBC reinvested in economic development initiatives and formed the brand Invest Southern Virginia in 2017 to attract growing technology, data center, and advanced manufacturing companies in the US, United Kingdom, and Europe to expand and locate to Southern Virginia.
+Working in partnership with local and regional economic development leaders, Invest Southern Virginia marketed the region to prospective national and international companies seeking a premier east coast location with a specifically trained workforce, pro-business environment, and connected infrastructure.

 SOVA Innovation Hub